How to Split Money With Your Partner

 Once the money is there, bills are paid from the joint account.
 What remains in each person’s individual account stays theirs.

-This structure allows both partners to contribute meaningfully without one person carrying a disproportionate burden.
+This structure can allow both partners to contribute meaningfully without one person carrying a disproportionate burden.

 Why This Often Feels More Sustainable Over Time